bmurrtech/0-100-days-cloud-engineer/README.md

   - Next, you will need to reload UFW for the changes to take affect, type `sudo ufw reload` and then try to `ping -c 10 [your_server_IP]`
   - If you still see the IP, try to reboot your server, type `sudo reboot`
   - Re-login and try to ping your server again.
 If you get a "request timeout" message, then you have just turned your server invisible - just like Harry Potter's cloak of invisiblity, bro!
 Those hacker squibs ain't gonna get up into your bee's wax now!

+## Keep Your Server Updated
+- `apt-get dist-upgrade` or `apt-get upgrade` to run a system OS upgrade
+- `dpkg-reconfigure unattended-upgrade` to enable automatic updates

+> Problem: Enabling automatic updates is a good way to break things.
+In other words, not all updates are security-related and may break other apps with frequent automatic updates.
+Normally, this isn't a problem for, say, a homelab where it's okay to have downtime, but if you are a system admin at a company that requires 99.9% uptime, enabling unattended upgrades is sure to cause unwanted, un-planned downtime and service outages.
+Therefore, the best practice is to schedule maintenance times for important security updates.
+But if you are just running a homelab for personal use, then automatic updates is a nice feature to enable.

 ## Handle Files & Directories